The Vital Piece Over-Looked By Parents When Parenting A Child With ADHD

 - You will need to learn how to manage your expectations – my expectations of my son were so far out of line with his.
 He fought me all the way on this.
 But I found it so hard to let go, it was so hard and so scary.
 Being aware of this was so vital to me being able to move forward

 - Find a way to deal with your fears – it’s normal to be scared, who wouldn’t be, but unless you can be aware of when it drives you, it does no good at all

 - Find a tribe: there are many online groups that support moms who have a child with ADHD.
 I particularly liked the ADDitude Group on FB.
 It’s private but you can request to join.
 It’s great and it really helped me

 As much as I can, I now try to view things through a different lens: one of compassion and empathy.
 It has been HUGE.
 It has helped so much.
 It really helps me in the moment when I’m dealing with my son and notice that I am slipping into judgment.
-I also read a great book called The Judgment Detox by Gabrielle Bernstein.
+My coach also recommended that I also read a book called The Judgment Detox by Gabrielle Bernstein.

 “Judgement and compassion cannot co-exist.
 It is through compassion that we can extinguish judgment.”
 Louise Clarke

 I hope that in sharing my story here, you have learned something from me.
 It has been the most challenging thing I have ever done but it has been the most deeply rewarding.
 I am finally beginning to see ADHD as being a gift, to both me and my son.

 Helen’s story is a very typical one.
 I hope that it helps you feel less alone and understand the power and need for supporting yourself and not letting yourself get to rock bottom before waking up to doing something about it.

 I know you have the best of intentions.
 We all do.
 The problem with us moms is that we can go far too far on no fuel and it really does no-one any favours!